 We have been delighted with the success of the kindergarten since opening in 2009.
 Asides the kids, our most important feedback comes from the parents.
 Parents have played a very active role in the kindergarten and you can view a selection of their comments below.
-We are also delighted to have had great feedback from government officials, following our official opening on 28th October 2009 by Adam Ingram, Minister for Children and Early Years; and from the Care Inspectorate, who at our latest inspection graded the kindergarten ‘sector-leading’ with top grade of ‘excellent’ across all eight inspection areas.
+We are also delighted to have had great feedback from government officials, including at our official opening on 28th October 2009 by Adam Ingram, Minister for Children and Early Years.

-> “Helping children learn about the environment through touch and play is vital to their physical development and imagination, particularly during the early years.
+“Helping children learn about the environment through touch and play is vital to their physical development and imagination, particularly during the early years.
 There is a cotton-wool culture that has developed in Scotland and encouraging young people to get out and reconnect with the natural world can only enrich their lives” Adam Ingram, Minister for Children and Early Years

 “As someone who is very aware of how lucky we are in Glasgow to have such fabulous parks available to us, it was a particular delight to see the children so comfortable with their outdoor surroundings.
 It was great to see Pollok Country Park used in this imaginative and creative way.
 I have no doubt that the youngsters who have access to this kind of care at such an early age will develop a confidence in and love of the outdoors that will benefit them in the future.”
 Johann Lamont MSP

 “Thanks for providing a fantastic year and a half of woodland fun and learning for my boy.
 It has been better than I could have dreamed.
 Your staff are brilliant.
 Well done.”